$1 \leftrightarrow 2$ Processes of a Sterile Neutrino Around Electroweak Scale in the Thermal Plasma: Basic Concepts and Channel Enumeration

 The dispersion relations (or the ``on-shell'' equation) of the W/Z bosons below the critical temperature are complicated.
 Together with the dispersion relations of the leptons, and the conservation of energy and momentum equations, we have four equations to solve the phase space.
 Three of them are transcendental equations.
 Later we are going to describe the details to solve them.

 In this paper, we rely on the Goldstone equivalent gauge\cite{GoldstoneEquivalenceGauge} to calculate the sterile neutrino's productions in the thermal plasma\cite{VectorBosonMyPaper} below the critical temperature $T_c$.
-All the gauge polarizations and the Goldstone cadaver contributions are included.
+Within this framework, each Goldstone degree of freedom is attributed into two parts: one is hidden inside the extended polarization vector of a longitudinal vector boson, another behaves like a massless particle during the calculations, and is regarded independently as a Goldstone boson's fraction.
+We enumerate and include all of the gauge polarizations and the Goldstone boson fraction's contributions.
 In the appendix, we will also show the equivalence between this gauge and the usually familiar $R_{\xi}$ gauge.

 In the following subsections we will describe the details for each channel.
 Before starting them, we also note that we ignore some of the sub-dominant tachyonic branch cuts in the bosonic propagators, as illustrated in our Ref.~\cite{VectorBosonMyPaper}, and as in Ref.~\cite{GiudiceCorrections}, the sub-dominant branch cuts in the leptonic propagators are also neglected.